 HOW LONG DO WE NEED TO BE IN TURKEY?

 You must arrive in Turkey at least two working days (Monday to Friday) prior to your wedding in order for us to take you to lodge your documents in person with the Turkish Authorities.
 We recommend that you remain in Turkey min one business day following your wedding to register the marriage documents and receive your photos.

 All the information contained in this website is correct at the time of going to print but may be subject to change.
-Of course, if there are any changes we will endeavor to let you know but Oludeniz Weddings cannot be held responsible for any changes by either the UK or Turkish governments.
+Should there be any changes to the we will endeavor to let you know, however Oludeniz Weddings cannot be held responsible for any changes by either the UK or Turkish governments.